-The profit for the year after tax amounted to \$461,780,000 and was primarily the result of an investment impairment write-back and dividend income from subsidiary being higher than the intercompany loan interest.
-(2020 profit for the year after tax of \$3,779,000).
+The profit for the year after tax amounted to \$14,587,000 and was primarily the result of dividend income from subsidiary being higher than the interest paid on an intercompany loan.
+This was significantly lower than 2021 which had profit for the year after tax of \$461,780,000 primarily due to an investment impairment writeback.
 The directors do not recommend a final dividend.